 I offer a First World War Soldier Research Service.

 In 1921, His Majesty’s Stationery Office published Soldiers Died in the Great War 1914-19.
-This series contained 80 volumes recorded the other rank casualties of a specific regiment or regiments.
+This series contained eighty volumes which recorded the other rank casualties of a specific corps, regiment or regiments.
 A separate volume was produced for officers called Officers Died in the Great War 1914-19.
-These volumes recorded British Army casualties between 4 August 1914 and March 1921 and they contain over 700,000 names.
+These volumes recorded the British Army’s dead between 4 August 1914 and March 1921 and they contain over 700,000 names.
 The following column regarding Soldiers Died in the Great War appeared in the Dundee Evening Telegraph 15 December 1920:

 A series of 80 volumes containing the names of soldiers who died in the Great War, 1914-19, is now being published officially.
 Except in the case of the smaller corps, a separate roll is devoted to each regiment.
 The rolls of the dead have been compiled from information furnished to officers in charge of records through the official casualty lists… The price of most volumes varies from 2s 6d to 7s 6d…

-Soldiers Died in The Great War 1914-1919 should contain information on all soldiers who died between 4 August 1914 and March 1921.
-However, it is not as comprehensive after Armistice (11 November 1918) and if a soldier died after discharge they won’t be included.
+Soldiers Died in The Great War 1914-19 should contain information on all soldiers who died between 4 August 1914 and March 1921.
+However, it is not as comprehensive post-Armistice (11 November 1918) and if a soldier died after discharge they won’t be included.
 The information contained in a listing will vary but they will contain a mixture of the following:

-- Regimental Number: This will be the regimental number held by the soldier when they died.
+- Regimental Number: This will be the regimental number of the soldier when they died

-- Regiment and Unit: Eg. 1st Battalion, Hertfordshire Regiment.
+- Regiment and Unit: eg. 1st Battalion, The Hertfordshire Regiment

 - Birth Place

-- Cause of Death: Killed in Action, Died of Wounds, Died (Illness, Accidents etc.)
+- Cause of Death: Killed in Action, Died of Wounds, Died (Illness, Accident etc.)